 Also, do you like cities or small college towns?
 You’ll be living there for three years.
 It’s important to know whether you will be living happily there.
 Linda Abraham at Accepted.com says, maybe you want to stay close to home.
 That could save you money.
 “A lot of times, your local law school, if it’s a state school, will be much less expensive.
 If you want to stay in the area where you’re currently living or grown up or whatever, you’re also going to have the advantage of making connections and doing those clinics or having an internship and you’ll have an easier time perhaps getting an internship if you’re in the same location.”

 And cost is certainly a critical factor for many of us who are picking a law school.
 How much aid can we get?
 How much debt will have to take on?
 Will we be able to pay off that debt when we graduate?
 For most us, that means we need to feel fairly certain we’ll be able to get a job.
 In tough economic times like this, Abraham says, you have to be ruthlessly realistic when trying to discern what the chances are you will be employed after you graduate and employed with a salary big enough to cover your debt.
+If you have found yourself a well-paying job and you have debts to eventually pay off, you could look into a debt consolidation calculator to calculate how much you’ll have to pay each month and for how long, this way financial planning for the future gets a little easier.
 “You have to look, I think, very carefully at where graduates of your schools are going, getting their jobs, and what kind of typical salary they are they getting when they graduate vis-à-vis what is it going to cost you to attend.
 It’s a three-year professional program.
 If you go to a very expensive private school and it’s not going to get you a job, then you’re going to have lot debts to pay back and not necessarily the means to pay it back.
 So, there has to be a weighing up of cost and benefit.”

 Now, no one has crystal ball but you do want to do your best to make sure you’re likely to have the type of employment when you finish law school that will let you start repaying those student loans pretty soon after graduation and the bar exam.
 “You can go to any law school’s website and find out where the graduates are going.
 What is the average salary of a graduate?
 Where are they getting jobs and thing like that?
 The tuition numbers are also publicly available, so multiply this year’s tuition by three, that’s going to be the total cost of law school.
 If you have to borrow it, calculators will calculate the interest payments, it’s just not that tough and then look again at the salary, compare it.
 Are you going to be able to afford it?”